yyx-source/CropG2P/README.md

 After training, the following files will be saved to ./save_re/: best_model_rice_SY_gated_inception.pt: Checkpoint of the best-performing model.

-training_metrics.csv: Evaluation metrics (R², MAE, RMSE) on the test set.

-### Output
-All model outputs are organized in the ./output_re/ directory with clear subdirectories for each crop/trait:

-(1)Comprehensive evaluation metrics for each phenotypic trait (R², MAE, RMSE, PCC).

-(2)Scatter plots of predicted vs. actual phenotypic values for each trait

-(3)Saliency score arrays for each trait

 ## Demo Instructions
 Due to data size limitations, the test dataset required to reproduce the rice_SY results reported in the manuscript cannot be hosted on GitHub.
 To run the demo and reproduce these results: